paulwarren/nzde/dict/S/README.md

 >  <b>LAMBERT</b> Taranaki's first election for a Superintendent was held in 1853. <i>(1983,Illustrated History of Taranaki,34</i>)

 >  <b>Michael King</b> Former Governor Grey became Premier in 1877.
 He had entered Parliament two years earlier while holding office as Superintendent of Auckland province. <i>(2003,Penguin History of New Zealand,212</i>)

+## superintendent

+ <i>n.</i> officer in charge of a prison

+>  The officer in charge of a prison has since 1954 been known as a superintendent (previously the term was gaoler).
+The British English term governor has never been used in New Zealand in this context. <i>(Jan 1999,NZWords,2</i>)